Frequently Asked Questions

 How has the Amherst School Board changed the project since the March 2022 and March 2023 bond failures?

-This past summer, the Board held a retreat dedicated to facilities.
-At that meeting, in response to community response to the previous proposals, agreed that the new proposal would focus only on Wilkins.
+The Board held a retreat in 2023 dedicated to facilities.
+At that meeting, in response to community response to the previous proposals, the board agreed that the new proposal would focus only on Wilkins.
 This was to address community concerns about the future of the Clark School if it was no longer to be used by the District.
 By not consolidating the buildings, the Board has addressed this concern.
 The Board also agreed to reach out to the Souhegan Cooperative School Board to discuss the possibility of a District-wide preschool program in the Annex, to reduce space concerns at Clark and address concerns raised by community members about underutilized space within SAU39.
 The SCSB, which controls usage of the Annex, declined to move forward with that proposal.
 Lastly, the Board directed the Administration to take another look at the building design through a programming needs lens.
 As a result of this effort, the current proposal is an 18% reduction in square footage from the previous proposal.

-How many students will fit in the new Elementary school?
+How many students will fit in the new elementary school?

 The core community spaces will accommodate a maximum of 864 students – cafeteria, media center, gynmasium.
 The classroom space will hold a maximum of 756 students, with room in the design for future expansion should the need ever arise.
 Building community core spaces slightly larger allows for future growth, planning, and expansion, if needed.
 This building has been designed with one eye on the present and the other on the future.
 It is a comprehensive and strategic design, targeted at meeting the needs of today and tomorrow.

-What other options did the BOARD consider?
+What other options did the Board consider?

 • Utilizing the Annex: ASB asked SCSB to consider locating a District-wide PreK program in the Annex.
 This proposal did not move forward at SCSB.
 The building is also not suitable for middle or elementary uses as it is cut off from all middle and elementary services and would therefore require another layer of administrative and support staffing, resulting in additional staffing costs.
 Both options would have also required renovations at the Souhegan Campus.